 Authors who do not have an ORCID in their ScholarOne user account will be prompted to provide one during submission.

 For more information on ORCID please visit the IEEE Support Center.

 Page Charge Policy

-After a manuscript has been accepted for publication, the author's company or institution will be requested to pay a page charge of $110.00 per printed Transactions page, for the first seven pages of a paper, to cover part of the cost of the publication.
+After a manuscript has been accepted for publication, the author's company or institution will be requested to pay a page charge of US$110 per printed Transactions page, for the first ten pages of a paper, to cover part of the cost of the publication.
 Payment of page charges for this IEEE Transactions (in keeping with journals of other professional societies) is not a prerequisite for publication.
-All papers submitted before December 31, 2011 that are accepted for publication are subject to a mandatory page charge of $220.00 for each Transactions page exceeding seven printed pages.
-All papers submitted after January 1, 2012 that are accepted for publication are subject to a mandatory page charge of $220.00 for each Transactions page exceeding eight printed pages.
+All papers submitted after 1 January 2020 that are accepted for publication are subject to a mandatory page charge of US$220 for each Transactions page exceeding ten printed pages.

 Authors must provide to the Publications Editor an electronic version of their paper after acceptance (PostScript files cannot be accepted).
-Make sure that as you make changes to the paper version you incorporate these changes into your disk version.
+Make sure that as you make changes to the paper version you incorporate these changes this version.
 Try to adhere to the accepted style of this Transactions as much as possible.
-A list of various types of electronic media which the IEEE can accept can currently be obtained from the IEEE Transactions/Journals Department, 445 Hoes Lane, Piscataway, NJ 08855-1331 or from the Publications Editor of this Transactions.

 Policy on Plagiarism